skellis46/slipbox/the many practices of practice research.md

 > “Excellent!” said Lord Wenhui.
 “I have heard the words of Butcher Ding and learned how to care for life!” [@able-2020-dexterous n.pag.]

-There are, as you know better than I, many ways to interpret this story: as aesthetic mode of being in the world; as method of cultivation that realizes the unity of subject and object; as a transformation of the self from a ‘human mechanism’ to a ‘natural mechanism’; and, of course, as caring for life (yangsheng 養生) [@turner-2023-yangsheng].
+There are, as you know better than I, many ways to interpret this story: as aesthetic mode of being in the world; as a method of cultivation that realizes the unity of subject and object; as a transformation of the self from a ‘human mechanism’ to a ‘natural mechanism’; and as caring for life (yangsheng 養生) [@turner-2023-yangsheng].

 There is also the distinction between the Dao and Qi in the story.
 There is the knife as Qi: the technical object wielded to carve the ox-as-object.
-And there is the Dao (or 'the way' as it is translated into English) as expressed or performed by the Butcher [@hui-2017-cosmotechnics n.pag.].
+And there is the Dao (or 'the way' as it is translated into English) as expressed or practiced by the butcher [@hui-2017-cosmotechnics n.pag.].

-> While devices tend toward technological availability, what things provide tend *not* to be instantaneous, ubiquitous, safe, or easy.
-The difference between a thing and a device is a function of the sort of engagement that is required of user.
-The difference is such that *user* might not even be the best word to describe the person who interacts with a thing.
-In [another context](https://substack.com/redirect/0508aa54-12e6-40bd-97b4-8b2de815c9cc?j=eyJ1IjoiYXZ6eDQifQ.G0OEO2hYU5EfmDn6Y1N-lMJfqyCMC6azYH_trtWPtnc) , I’ve suggested that *practitioner* might be a better way of putting it, but that does not always yield elegant phrasing. ([View Highlight](https://read.readwise.io/read/01h09qmyg6z0cpzea2pw4jyb51))

-- from Sacasas why an easier life is not necessarily happier.

 Perhaps in Western psychology Master Zhuang's story most closely aligns with Csíkszentmihályi's concept of flow [@csikszentmihalyi-2009-flow].
 The human experience of flow is common.
 If you have played sport to a high level you will have had experiences of flow.
 If you have designed software you will have had experiences of flow.
 Almost any human endeavour which requires skill and attention affords the possibility of experiencing flow states.
 The philosopher Jay Garfield describes flow states like this: